dinkzilla/mdl-ext/src/lightboard/readme.md

 | `role=cell` | Defines the slide as a WAI-ARIA cell | Added to `mdlext-lightboard__slide` when component innitializes |

-You can modify the accordion trough the following SASS variables.
+You can modify the lightboard trough the following SASS variables.

 | SASS variables |
 |----------------|